katharinalisalin/demo-bug-template/docs/contributing/adding-a-translation.md

-If you would like to help us to make Material for MkDocs more globally accessible and have noticed a missing translation in your language or want to add a new one, we have simplefied the contributing process for you.
+If you would like to help us to make Material for MkDocs more globally accessible and have noticed a missing translation in your language or want to add a new one.
+In that case, we have simplified the contributing process for you.
 Just follow the few steps of the guide below.

 ## Before adding a translation